randifilan/cluster-api-control-plane-provider-kamaji/README.md

 kubectl scale deployment php-apache --replicas 100
 ```

-It will create 100 replica pods, and many pod are stuck at pending, autoscaller will monitor the pending of pods, and autoscaller the size of Instance using MachineDeployment
+It will create 100 pods, as many pod are stuck at pending, autoscaller will monitor the pending of the pods, and autoscaller will resize of Instance using `MachineDeployment`

+#### Test Cluster Autoscaler on Cluster API [Scale Down]
-Decreate the amount of replicas of the application to trigger a scale-down event
+Decrease the amount of replicas of the deployment to trigger a scale-down event
 ```
 kubectl scale deployment php-apache --replicas 10
 ```
-As before with 100 replica pods with many nodes, when you resize replica to 10 pods, kube-scheduler will Terminating 90 pods,
+As before with 100 replica pods with many nodes, when you resize replica to 10 pods, kube-scheduler will Terminating 90 pods. <br/>
-As of that, there will many node with unused resource, autoscaler will detect it and resize the number of node to fit the size of Running pods.
+As of that, there will many node with unused resource, autoscaler will detect it and resize the number of node and Scale down the cluster.